Aditi-Portfolio/Covid-Data-Cleaning/README.md

 The raw dataset is not included due to file size.

 ## Acknowledgements
-- Dataset sourced from Kaggle (Our World in Data - COVID-19)

 - This project was built with guidance from Claude AI (Anthropic)
 - All code written and executed by me in VS Code using Jupyter Notebook